thoughtspot/thoughtspot.github.io/_admin/backup-restore/overview-snapshot.md

 To view your current periodic snapshot policy, follow these steps:

-1. Log in to the Linux shell using SSH.
+1. Log into the Linux shell using SSH.
 2. Enter `tscli snapshot-policy show` command to view the policy.

 In the following example, the policy starts at midnight on Sunday.
 It retains the snapshots from the previous three 4-hour intervals, and two snapshots from two of the previous 4-hour